There are a number of common errors that people make when filling in their tax self-assessment forms.

 If you are self-employed you can cut your tax bill by claiming expenses such as the cost of equipment.

-Bookmark this page on the Government website for further details.
+Bookmark this page on the Government website for further details on allowable expenses.

 Subscribe today for just £29 for 12 issues...